TsvetanG/cd-java-sdk-1-1/README.md

 Java SDK based client for Fabric 1.1

-Private collection json file is located in store folder (collections-cli.json).
+-- Private collection json file is located in store folder (collections-cli.json).
 It defines two private collections.
-This file should be used to instantiate or upgrade the chancode.
-The file should be copied to the CLI host machine so it may be accessed.
+This file should be used to instantiate or/and upgrade the chancode.
+The file should be copied to the CLI host machine so it may be accessed by the CLI docker container.

+-- The following commands in CLI will instantaite / upgrade the chaincode.
+Note the JAVA SDK at the moment doesn't have APIs to add a private data collection definition hence the process is done from CLI.

 Instantiate command from Fabric CLI: export ORDERER_CA_FILE=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/funds.com/orderers/fundorderer.funds.com/msp/tlscacerts/tlsca.funds.com-cert.pem